It is the propagation of a pathogen from an initial or primary site to a different or secondary site within the host’s body.

-This process is known (respectively) as lymphatic or hematogenous spread.
+This process is known (respectively) as a lymphatic or hematogenous spread.
 Metastasis is one of the characteristics of cancer, which distinguishes it from benign tumors.

 The original cancer is called the primary tumor.
 Cancer in another part of the body is called metastatic or secondary cancer.
-Metastatic cancer has the same type of cancer cells as the primary cancer.
+Metastatic cancer has the same type of cancer cells as primary cancer.

 For example, when colon cancer spreads to the liver, the cancer cells in the liver are colon cancer cells.
 It is metastatic colon cancer, not liver cancer.

 Bones: pain in the bones, fractures when cancer has spread to the bone.

 Brain: neurological symptoms such as headaches, convulsions, and vertigo.